1. Home

 Secondment definition

 A secondment is a period of time an individual spends performing a role that is not their primary function within the company.
-There are two types of secondment, an internal secondment and an external secondment
+There are two types of secondment: internal and external.

 Internal secondments are much more common than external secondments.
-This is as they involve the individual remaining within the business, whereas in an external secondment the individual will usually work with a partner company or a client.
+In an internal secondment, the individual remains within the business, whereas in an external secondment, the individual usually works with a partner company or a client.

 What are the benefits of a secondment?